-Preheat the oven to 350 degrees F (175 degrees C).
+Preheat the oven to 350 degrees F (180 degrees C).

 Bring a stockpot of lightly salted water to a boil.
 Add the

 Drain the cauliflower thoroughly.
 Place the cauliflower in the food processor.

 and cook, undisturbed, for at least 1 minute to help the mushrooms darken.

 Transfer the mushrooms and onion (and any extra oil from the pan) to the food processor with the cauliflower.
 Add 3 large egg yolks and 4

 Transfer the mixture to a large bowl, stir in the

 Grease six 8-ounce ramekins or a 9-inch glass baking dish.

 Fill with the cauliflower mixture.
 Each ramekin should hold a little under 1 cup of the filling.
 Tap the bottoms of the ramekins or baking dish against the counter so that the top of the kugel flattens out and you’ve released any air bubbles.

 Bake for 55 minutes to 1 hour.
 The kugel is done when a toothpick inserted into the center comes out clean and the kugel is lightly browned on top.
 Remove from the oven carefully and let cool slightly.